 Csángó music from Moldva and Gyimes.

-Szikra plays traditional Hungarian dance music of the csángó people from Moldva and Gyimes, Transylvania.
+Szikra plays traditional Hungarian dance music of the csángó people from Moldva and Gyimes in Romania.
 The energetic, ancient pulse of this music ignites the dancers’ fervor, and inspired the band name Szikra, which means “spark” in Hungarian.
-Most csángó dances are exciting—yet easy-to-follow—line and couple dances, and many include syncopated rhythms.
+Csángó dances are lively and easy to follow, and include both line and couple dances, many with syncopated rhythms.

-Emese leads Szikra on the woodwind instruments, furulya (short flute) and kaval (long flute), with percussive accompaniment by Joseph on dob (drum) and ütőgardon (hit cello).
+Emese leads Szikra on the woodwind instruments, furulya (short flute) and kaval (long flute); Chris plays doromb (mouth harp); and Joseph provides percussion on dob (drum) and ütőgardon (hit cello).
 Szikra often plays with other musicians, adding to the richness of the music with additional woodwind and stringed instruments, such as koboz (lute) and hegedű (fiddle).

 Since its formation in 2014, Szikra performs regularly at cultural events and Hungarian dancehouse parties (táncház-es) in Maryland, Virginia, Washington D.C., Michigan, New Jersey, and New York.